-Instructor: Dr. B. Robertson
+Instructor: Dr. Beth A. Robertson

 How did Canada come to be and how do we tell its history?
 Whose voices have been amplified or silenced along the way?
 How did the people involved in the making or undoing of this national narrative experience the world around them?
 This course will consider these questions and more as we explore the history of the geographical and cultural space we now recognize as Canada from pre-European contact to the twentieth-first century.